Matthäus Hetzenauer

 Matthäus Hetzenauer ([maˈtɛːʊs ˈhɛtsənaʊ̯ɐ], 23 December 1924 – 3 October 2004) was an Austrian sniper in the Wehrmacht of Nazi Germany during World War II.
-He served in the 3rd Gebirgsjäger Division on the Eastern Front of World War II, and was credited with 345 kills.
+He served in the 3rd Gebirgsjäger Division on the Eastern Front of World War II.
+With 345 confirmed kills, he was the most successful German sniper and one of the deadliest snipers in history.
+In Nazi Germany, confirmed kills were only valid in the presence of an officer, so Hetzenauer's estimated kills are many times higher.
 His longest confirmed kill was reported at 1100 m.
 Hetzenauer received the Knight's Cross of the Iron Cross on 17 April 1945.

 Early life

 Matthäus Hetzenauer was born on 23 December 1924 in the Austrian Tyrolean village of Brixen im Thale to Simon and Magdalena Hetzenauer, descendants of a long line of Austrian peasantry in the Kitzbühel region.
-He was baptized as a Catholic on Christmas Eve in the medieval parish church and was raised with his two brothers and sister on his parents’ farm above the village.
+He was baptized as a Catholic on Christmas Eve in the medieval parish church and was raised with his two brothers and sister on his parents' farm above the village.

 Military career

 Hetzenauer trained as a sniper from March to July 1944 at the Truppenübungsplatz Seetaler-Alpe in Steiermark, before being assigned as a Gefreiter to the 3rd Gebirgsjäger Division.
-He utilized both a Karabiner 98k sniper variant with 6x telescopic sight and a Gewehr 43 with ZF4 4x telescopic sight.
+He utilized both a Karabiner 98k sniper variant with 6× telescopic sight and a Gewehr 43 with ZF4 4× telescopic sight.
 He saw action against Soviet forces in the Carpathians, Hungary, and Slovakia.

 On 6 November 1944, he suffered head trauma from artillery fire and was awarded the Wound Badge three days later.